kubernetes/enhancements/keps/sig-api-machinery/1281-network-proxy/README.md

 ### Test Plan

-The primary test plan is to set up a network namespace with a firewall dividing the master and cluster networks.
+The primary test plan is to set up a network namespace with a firewall dividing the control plane and cluster networks.
 Then running the existing tests for logs, proxy and portforward to ensure the routing works correctly.
 It should work with the correct configuration and fail correctly with a direct configuration.
 Normal tests would be run with the direct